AttacktheSOC/Azure-SecOps/DataConnectors/CiscoMeraki-CodelessConnector/README.md

 This solution enables you to ingest Cisco Meraki organization events (Security Events, Configuration Changes, and API Requests) into Microsoft Sentinel using the Cisco Meraki REST API.
 The connector leverages DCR-based ingestion time transformations for data normalization and parsing, supporting ASIM schemas for Network Session, Web Session, and Audit Event logs.

+> [!NOTE]
+> This connector definition was modified to allow you to deploy the Meraki Codeless Connector multiple times, ideal in environments with multiple organizations!

 **Key Features:**
 - Ingests Meraki Security Events, Configuration Changes, and API Requests.
 - Supports DCR-based ingestion-time filtering and normalization.